YouKnow74/StadiumSpotter-FE/README.md

-# StadiumSpotter-FE
+# Stadium Spotter Front-end
-Front end code for StadiumSpotter application
+Front-end code for Stadium Spotter application
 # SEI7 Team Project3 Capstone

+## Overview

+The Stadium Spotter is a platform for users to reserve stadiums to play on, advertise for their stadiums, and keep track of the reservations of the stadiums.

+The Application consists of React to be the Front End for the MERN Application.

-## Project Name:  StadiumSpotter-Back End
+## Project Name:  Stadium Spotter Front-end

 ### Developers & Collaborators Team